wsydney76/extras/README.md

 Only handles Craft's own element types, Products/Variants from Craft Commerce, and (on special request) the Campaign element type from Campaign plugin.

+### Updates

+Update 2025-07-31: Provisionally added support for detecting relationships via the new Content Block field.

 Update: 2025-04-14: Started some cleanup, simplified some code, removed some unused stuff, added some settings and permission checks.
 Not yet fully tested, but should (mostly) work.

 Update: 2025-04-19: Added the Draft Package utility.